conradsp/SeniorDevSchool/Lesson5-Git/README.md

+# Lesson 5 - Git

+Core concepts needed to safely manage a repo

-merging and rebasing
+* merging and rebasing
-.gitignore
+* .gitignore

-forks, branches
+* forks, branches
+* Creating and merging PRs